-Our 24/7 cancer helpline provides support for people dealing with cancer.
+Our 24/7 cancer helpline provides information and answers for people dealing with cancer.
 We can connect you with trained cancer information specialists who will answer questions about a cancer diagnosis and provide guidance and a compassionate ear.

-Or ask us how you can get involved and support the fight against cancer.
+Our highly trained specialists are available 24/7 via phone and on weekdays can assist through video calls and online chat.
+We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
+Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

-The stage is based on the results of the physical exam, the skin biopsy (and any other biopsies), and the results of imaging tests if they are done.
-These exams and tests are described in Tests for Basal and Squamous Cell Skin Cancers.
+The stage of a basal or squamous cell skin cancer is based on the results of the physical exam, the skin biopsy (and any other biopsies), and imaging tests if they are done.

-Squamous cell skin cancers are more likely to spread (although this risk is still small), so determining the stage can be more important, particularly in people who are at higher risk.
+Squamous cell skin cancers (SCCs) are more likely to spread (although this risk is still small), so determining the stage can be more important, particularly in people who are at higher risk.
 This includes people with weakened immune systems, such as those who have had organ transplants and people infected with HIV, the virus that causes AIDS.
-Most squamous cell skin cancers occur in the head and neck region and tend to have a higher risk of recurring (coming back) or spreading compared to those in other locations.
+Most SCCs occur in the head and neck region.
+They tend to have a higher risk of recurring (coming back) or spreading compared to SCCs in other locations.

 The system most often used to stage basal and squamous cell skin cancers is the American Joint Commission on Cancer (AJCC) TNM system.
-The most recent version, effective as of 2018, applies only to squamous and basal cell skin cancers of the head and neck area (lip, ear, face, scalp and neck).
+The most recent version, effective as of 2018, applies only to squamous and basal cell skin cancers of the head and neck area (lip, ear, face, scalp, and neck).
 The stage is based on 3 key pieces of information: